PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 In Non Pro Audio profile, no such assumption is made and adaptive resampling is done in all cases by default.
 This can also be disabled by setting the same clock.name on the nodes.
 \endparblock

+@PAR@ device-param  node.param.PARAM = JSON
+\parblock
+Set value of a node \ref spa_param_type "Param" to a JSON value when the device is loaded.
+This works similarly as \ref page_man_pw-cli_1 "pw-cli(1)" `set-param` command.
+The `PARAM` should be replaced with the name of the Param to set, ie. for example `node.param.Props = { ... }` to set `Props`.
+\endparblock

+@PAR@ device-param  device.id
+ID of the device the node belongs to.

+# COMMON DEVICE PROPERTIES  @IDX@ device-param

+These are common properties for devices.

+@PAR@ device-param  device.name
+A (unique) name for the device.
+It can be used by command-line and other tools to identify the device.

+@PAR@ device-param  device.param.PARAM = JSON
+\parblock
+Set value of a device \ref spa_param_type "Param" to a JSON value when the device is loaded.
+This works similarly as \ref page_man_pw-cli_1 "pw-cli(1)" `set-param` command.
+The `PARAM` should be replaced with the name of the Param to set, ie. for example `device.Param.Props = { ... }` to set `Props`.
+\endparblock

+Other `device.*` properties: UNDOCUMENTED

-# AUDIO CONVERTER PARAMETERS  @IDX@ device-param
+# AUDIO CONVERTER PROPERTIES  @IDX@ device-param

-Most audio nodes (ALSA, Bluetooth, ...) have common parameters for the audio converter.
+Most audio nodes (ALSA, Bluetooth, ...) have common properties for the audio converter.
 See \ref client_conf__stream_properties "pipewire-client.conf(5) stream.properties" for explanations.